jacomyma/mapping-controversies/_pages/tuto-2-3.md

 * **Harvest** a co-reference network from a Wikipedia category
 * Follow a more complex protocol

-# Data
+# Datum

-The only data we need is this bit of text:
+The only data we need is this single bit of text:

 ```
 Category:Energy conversion
 ```

 This is just the title of the Wikipedia category on energy conversion.
-It's nevertheless a datum!
+It's nevertheless a *datum* (singular of data)!

 # Protocol